Tunsworthy/homeops/docs/Current issues.md

 Design principles
-*Only things that need internet access should get it *Only containers that need their Own IP should get it - eg. DNS, NTP,NGINX *All webservices should sit behind NGINX where possible *seperation where possbile
+*Only things that need internet access should get it *Only containers that need their Own IP should get it - eg. DNS, NTP,NGINX *All webservices that cannot load their own certificates should be behind NGINX *seperation where possbile
 *SSL all the things
 *Access provided from Internet by CloudFlare